maxencetsln/sunnyside-agency-landing-page-main.io/README.md

 # Frontend Mentor - Order summary component

-This is a solution to the [Results summary component] (https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the Sunnyside agency landing page (https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Links